jwashek/exagora.me/_posts/2023-01-11-my-issues-with-roman-catholicism-and-eastern-orthodoxy.md

 > "They call themselves Gnostics.
 They also possess images, some of them painted, and others formed from different kinds of material.
 They maintain that a likeness of Christ was made by Pilate at that time when Jesus lived among them...They have also other modes of honoring these images, after the same manner of the Gentiles." -- Irenaeus, Ante-Nicene Fathers Volume I p.
 351

 This was another interesting quote to me since many Orthodox priests and apologists use a strikingly similar argument: "*Luke was the first iconographer*," and they use that claim to justify their icon usage, much like the Gnostics did with saying Pilate made an image of Christ.
-Though no real historical backing supports Luke being the first iconographer, and certainly nothing found within the Ante-Nicene fathers, the Catholic and Orthodox Christians still defend icon and images by appealing to Luke.
+Though no real historical backing supports Luke being the first iconographer, and certainly nothing found within the Ante-Nicene fathers, the Catholic and Orthodox Christians still defend icons and images by appealing to Luke.

 > "It is with a different kind of spell that art deludes you...it leads you to pay religious honor and worship to images and pictures." -- Clement of Alexandria, Ante-Nicene Fathers Volume II p.
 188